Ultrasonography or MRI/MRCP can usually detect a tumor in the bile ducts or gallbladder.

 Most gallbladder polyps cause no symptoms.

 Doctors suspect bile duct or gallbladder cancer when a bile duct is blocked and no other cause is identified.
-Bile duct cancer is suspected especially in people with primary sclerosing cholangitis.
-If people have primary sclerosing cholangitis, blood tests to measure substances secreted by tumors (tumor markers) are done periodically to check for this cancer.
+Bile duct cancer is suspected especially in people with primary sclerosing cholangitis Primary Sclerosing Cholangitis Primary sclerosing cholangitis is inflammation with progressive scarring and narrowing of the bile ducts in and outside the liver.
+Eventually, the ducts become blocked and then obliterated.... read more (PSC).
+If people have PSC, blood tests to measure substances secreted by tumors (tumor markers) are done periodically to check for this cancer.

-The diagnosis is confirmed by imaging tests.
+The diagnosis is confirmed by imaging tests Imaging Tests of the Liver and Gallbladder Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more .
 Usually, ultrasonography is done first.
 Sometimes computed tomography (CT) is done, but results are often not conclusive.
 CT cholangiography (CT of the bile ducts done after a radiopaque contrast agent is injected into a vein) or magnetic resonance cholangiopancreatography (MRCP) is usually necessary.

-If results of imaging tests are unclear, endoscopic retrograde cholangiopancreatography (ERCP) is done.
+If results of imaging tests are unclear, endoscopic retrograde cholangiopancreatography Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (ERCP) is done.
 In this procedure, a flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine.
 A thin tube (catheter) is inserted through the endoscope, and a radiopaque contrast agent, which is visible on x-rays, is injected through the catheter into the bile ducts.
 Then x-rays are taken to detect any abnormalities.
-This procedure enables doctors to obtain images and a tissue sample for examination under a microscope (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
+This procedure enables doctors to obtain images and a tissue sample for examination under a microscope (see figure Endoscopic retrograde cholangiopancreatography [ERCP] Understanding Endoscopic Retrograde Cholangiopancreatography ).

-To determine how extensive the cancer is, doctors may have to make a large incision and directly examine the area (a procedure called open laparotomy).
+To determine how extensive the cancer is, doctors may have to do surgery to directly examine the area (a procedure called a diagnostic laparoscopy or an open laparotomy).

 Most bile duct and gallbladder cancers are fatal, but treatment can help control symptoms.

 Tubes (stents) inserted into a duct allow bile to flow past the blockage.
 This procedure helps control pain and relieves itchiness.
-Stents can be inserted during ERCP.
+Stents can be inserted during endoscopic retrograde cholangiopancreatography (ERCP).

 Surgery to remove a cancerous tumor may be done, but usually the tumor cannot be completely removed.
-Chemotherapy and radiation therapy for cholangiocarcinoma are being studied.
+Chemotherapy and radiation therapy for cholangiocarcinoma may be used.
 If tumors have spread from other parts of the body (metastasized), chemotherapy may provide some symptom relief but does not dramatically improve survival.

 Very early gallbladder cancer that is found during surgery for gallstones can often be cured by removing the gallbladder.